 - The Elderly.
 Dental implants have shown to be successful in patients in their 80s and even 90s.
 Though a patient’s health should be taken into consideration, there is generally no upper age limit for dental implant surgery.
 In fact, at least half of Americans over the age of 65 have a missing tooth, so people in this age group make good candidates for dental implants.

-Austin Oral Surgeon
+Why Choose Austin Oral Surgery

-If you have missing teeth and are considering dental implant surgery, we encourage you to contact Austin Oral and Maxillofacial Surgery.
+If you have missing teeth and are considering dental implant surgery, we encourage you to contact Austin Oral Surgery.
 Our oral surgeons are extremely experienced in a full scope of dental implant procedures, and they are determined to serve the oral and maxillofacial surgery needs of the Austin area both effectively and safely.
 Dental implants have the ability to change lives–we invite you to contact us to learn more.